AppalachianMounta1n/ITIS-6240/README.md

 - [aesO.c](https://github.com/AppalachianMounta1n/ITIS-6240-Projects/blob/main/AES%20Implementation/aesO.c)
 - [aesO-Efficient.c](https://github.com/AppalachianMounta1n/ITIS-6240-Projects/blob/main/AES%20Implementation/aesO%20-%20Efficient.c)

+### Improvements
+- The first improvement we made was unrolling as many loops as possible.
+By doing this, we removed the overhead of storing loop info and only had to run the code for the operations performed.
+- The second improvement we made was updating the encryption process to utilize the benefits of a 64-bit processor rather than only functioning at a 32-bit level.
+This allowed for a more efficient runtime do to having more memory and ability to run concurent processes.

+### Resulting Improvements
+- Encryption runtime was improved by a total of 35.36%
+- Decryption runtime was improved by a total of 3.45%
+- The overal runtime, including encryption and decryption, was improved by 10.01%

 ***
 ## SHA Implementation - Due 2/23/2024
 The base file [shaO.c](https://github.com/AppalachianMounta1n/ITIS-6240-Projects/blob/main/SHA%20Implementation/shaO.c) was provided by the professor, Dr. Yongge Wang.
 The updated file [shaO-Efficient.c](https://github.com/AppalachianMounta1n/ITIS-6240-Projects/blob/main/SHA%20Implementation/shaO-Efficient.c) is the project file where our code is being updated to optimize the performance of the original program.